junxit/us-congress-bills-114/bill.md

   - **(1)** expresses its appreciation to the men and women left permanently wounded, ill, or injured as a result of their service in the Armed Forces;
   - **(2)** supports the annual recognition of American veterans disabled for life each year; and
   - **(3)** encourages the American people to honor American veterans disabled for life each year with appropriate programs and activities.

+## § 18.
+Extension of pilot program on counseling in retreat settings for women veterans newly separated from service in the Armed Forces

+Section 203(d) of the Caregivers and Veterans Omnibus Health Services Act of 2010 (Public Law 111–163; 38 U.S.C.
+1712A note) is amended by striking “December 31, 2016” and inserting “December 31, 2021”.